 As clients enter our Women’s Center, they experience what it feels like to be treated with dignity for perhaps the first time, as well as the encouragement to embrace a crown of beauty and the full, vibrant life God intended for them.

 Opened in 2013, our Women’s Center is a 20-bed residential recovery facility for single, homeless women located near downtown Kansas City.
 But for our clients, it’s simply “home.”

-Directed by licensed, clinical counselors, case managers and clergy, the Women’s Center makes growth, healing and recovery a top priority.
+With the help of dedicated mentors, case managers and life coaches, the Women’s Center makes growth, healing and recovery a top priority.
 Together, by the grace and power of God, we can accomplish more than any of us could do alone.

 As a Christ-centered community for women seeking specialized care, we’re here to see women come out of poverty into potential, interdependence and self-reliance through transformative faith, healing and wholeness.